 Here in the Liverpool City Region, we’re no strangers to challenging the status quo.

 Throughout history, our region’s motivation to change things for the better has made us stand out from the crowd; we see a problem and we pull together to solve it, especially when it comes to improving the quality of people’s lives.

 At present our region has a few big problems at hand – challenges that cannot be solved by one sector alone.
 At the Civic Data Cooperative, we want to work with a range of people and organisations to lift the lid on these challenges, hear different perspectives and find new ways to address them.

-Back for its second year, for 2023 What’s Your Problem will be focusing on the region’s growing mental health crisis, taking a closer look at men and students.
+Back for its second year, for 2023 What’s Your Problem focused on the region’s growing mental health crisis, taking a closer look at men and students.
 There is so much going on in our region to support people, however, insight shows the gaps, the disconnects and the scale of the issues impacting local people every day.

-Participants will be invited to a series of events which create space to pick apart the problems, gather people around them and light the spark for ideas that create new possibilities for people in mental health crisis.
+Participants were invited to a series of events which create space to pick apart the problems, gather people around them and light the spark for ideas that create new possibilities for people in mental health crisis.